adshares/adshares-docs/protocol/payments/payments_moneyflow.rst

 -------------------

 Generally, money flows from :ref:`Advertisers <protocol-definitions-advertiser>` to :ref:`Publishers <protocol-definitions-publisher>`.
-But before funds reach a :ref:`Publisher <protocol-definitions-publisher>` some deductions are being made to compensate all entities participating in the process.
+But before funds reach a :ref:`Publisher <protocol-definitions-publisher>` some deductions are being made to reward all entities participating in the process.

 Funds get deposited